Yuto Nakajima: 2008–2011: Leading role at drama Sensei Wa Erai and debut group album JUMP No. 1

-2012–present: Rise to popularity and prominence
+2012–2024: Rise to popularity and prominence

 Nakajima appeared as Koji Kobayashi in NTV's comedy drama Perfect Son with his groupmate Ryosuke Yamada, which started on January 14, 2012.
 On February 17, it was reported that Nakajima together with Yamada and Chinen had officially graduated from Horikoshi High School.

 On July 10, 2012, his appearance on the August issue of Fine Boys Magazine also marked his entrance in the professional world of modelling.
 Later that year, too, it was announced that he would participate in Hey!
 Say!
 JUMP's upcoming April 2013 – April 2014 annual calendar as a photographer.

 In January 2013, he co-starred in the TV drama Sharehouse no Koibito alongside Mizukawa Asami and Oizumi Yo.
 He then played another supporting role in the summer TV drama Hanzawa Naoki starring Masato Sakai, which started on July 7, 2013.
 He also had a small role in Tokyo Bandwagon that fall.

 In the spring of 2014, Nakajima was announced as part of the big-cast drama series Yowakutemo Katemasu starring his agency's senior and Arashi member Ninomiya Kazunari.
 That summer became another big break for Nakajima as he got his first starring drama role in Suikyu Yankees.
 Yuya Takaki also co-stars in the drama.

 Nakajima started 2015 with a hit romantic comedy drama Date starring Watanabe Anne and Hasegawa Hiroki.
 That same month, it was announced that he will star his very first movie, Pink to Gray, a novel adaptation written by his agency's senior and NEWS member Shigeaki Kato.
 The movie was directed by renowned director Yukisada Isao.

 On October 1, 2015, Nakajima, along with co-star Suda Masaki and director Yukisada, flew to Korea for the world premiere of the said movie in Busan International Film Festival.

 Nakajima again appeared in the TV special of his earlier drama Date.

+In 2022, he became the lead for the situational thriller movie #Manhole, directed by Kazuyoshi Kumakiri to be released in February 2023.
+It was his first movie since Our Meal for Tomorrow in 2017.
+In December the same year, it was announced that the movie had been invited to the Berlinale Special section at the 73rd Berlin International Film Festival, one of the world's three major film festivals.
+It became the first Japanese feature film since 2016 to be invited for screening in the Berlinale Special section of the festival.
+Both Nakajima and director Kumakiri attended the festival and appeared on the red carpet.
+The movie and Nakajima's portrayal received generally positive reviews, with a current rating of 95% on Rotten Tomatoes.